A PDF version of this policy is at the bottom of the page.

 Summary: This policy prescribes standards and procedures for student registration at EWU.

-History: This policy revises the previous version, dated May 22, 2012, by adding chapters 7 and 8.
-This revised policy was adopted by the Academic Senate on April 22, 2013 and approved by the university president on April 26, 2013.
+History: This policy revises the previous version, dated April 26, 2013.
+This revised policy was adopted by the Academic Senate on March 12, 2018 and approved by the university president on September 20, 2018.

 Chapter 1 – Student Classification